oxnr/awesome-analytics/README.md

 # Awesome Analytics

 A curated list of awesome analytics platforms, resources and other awesomeness.
-I also included some A/B testing platforms with analytics features.
 Inspired by [awesome-bigdata](https://github.com/onurakpolat/awesome-bigdata).

 Your feedback and contributions are always welcome!